synagen-dev/fotofix/ENHANCEMENT_INSTRUCTIONS.md

 All enhancement instructions end with this safety clause:
 ```
 Do not change the structure, dimensions, or architectural features of the building.
 Maintain the original perspective and composition of the photo.
+Do not change the shape or size of any doors or windows.
 ```

 ## How to Modify Instructions